michaelgena/nuxeo-indesign-connector/README.md

 # nuxeo-indesign-connector

-This project is not maintained anymore, please use the one here: https://github.com/nuxeo/nuxeo-indesign-connector
+This project is moved to https://github.com/nuxeo/nuxeo-indesign-connector

 ## About Nuxeo